-The Company entered into two loans with other entities in the AmTrust Group during the year, both of which remain outstanding at the year end.
-These loans have driven the increase in market risk exposure over the previous year end through material concentration, plus currency risk exposure to US Dollars on one of the loans.
+The Company entered into two loans with other entities in the AmTrust Group in the prior year, both of which remain outstanding at the year end.
+Material reduction in the outstanding principal of one of the loans has contributed to reductions in concentration risk, plus currency risk exposure to the US Dollar.